Note: To be clear, I am not accusing

 On the positive side, since the site knows your political leanings and ethnicity, maybe they can make television or book recommendations for you.
 Odds are those recommendations will be somewhere between “okay” and “amazing.”
 Or – as in the original example: detecting for a battered women’s forum – the site may be able to validate that you have the likes of an 18-35 year old woman, you recently changed your relationship status, and you also have the likes of someone with a small child.
 This is a powerful and potentially legitimate use for this sort of data.

-On the negative side, imagine a site with forums dedicated to insulting certain ethnicities or political learnings.
+On the negative side, imagine a site with forums dedicated to insulting certain ethnicities or political leanings.
 By simply filtering the forum list and blocking access to those discussion threads – for all intents and purposes – those threads don’t exist.
 Or alternatively, imagine an unscrupulous user on AirBnb who wanted to exclude [choose: white, black, Hispanic, gay, Christian] people from renting.
 It would be trivial to always mark the chosen dates as “taken” and never let the user book a stay.
 It would be somewhere between challenging and impossible to prove wrongdoing.

 Now let’s sketch up some code to get rolling.
 In this case, I’ll use the PHP library but you can use any.
 Ignoring my excessive commenting, it’s under 30 lines of code: